 The Committee will conduct periodic performance evaluations to review the performance of the Committee in relation to the requirements of this Charter and such other matters as the Committee deems appropriate.

 The Committee has the authority to conduct any investigation appropriate to fulfill its responsibilities, and it has direct access to the independent auditor as well as any staff member, Corporation volunteer or outside vendor of the Corporation.
 The Committee will have the resources and authority it deems appropriate to discharge its duties and responsibilities, including the sole authority to select, retain, terminate, and approve the fees and other retention terms of special or independent counsel, accounting experts or other advisors without seeking approval of the Board or management, any such engagement to be reported to the Board.
 In carrying out its responsibilities, the Committee may rely upon reasoned written opinions of legal counsel and of qualified legal, accounting, compensation, and valuation experts.
 Legal counsel may be in-house or independent.

 “CEO-involved transaction” means any transaction, agreement, or any other arrangement of the Corporation or its affiliated entities in which (i) the CEO, (ii) any entity in which the CEO serves as a director, officer, or key person, or (iii) any entity in which the CEO has an ownership or beneficial interest, has a financial interest.

 For purposes of defining a “financial expert,” the Board shall consider whether a person has, through education and experience as a public accountant or auditor “or a principal financial officer” or controller or principal accounting officer, or from a position involving the performance of similar functions, the following:

-Family members include spouses, ancestors, brothers and sisters (whether whole or half blood), children (whether natural or adopted), grandchildren, great-grandchildren, and spouses of brothers, sisters, children, grandchildren and great-grandchildren.
+A “relative” includes spouses, ancestors, brothers and sisters (whether whole or half-blood), children (whether natural or adopted), grandchildren, great-grandchildren, and spouses of brothers, sisters, children, grandchildren and great-grandchildren.